harrykipper/x210/README.md

 Put all the .bin files (including ec.bin from the repo) in coreboot/3rdparty/blobs/mainboard/51nb/ , then build the crosstools. ```make crosstools-i386 CPUS=8```

 Run ```make menuconfig``` in the main coreboot directory.
 The default configuration should work well for all users.
-You have the option of neutering the ME in the "Chipset" menu (this is NOT recommeded at the moment if you have a NVMe drive.
-NVMe L1 substates *might* depend from the ME being operational.
-If that doesn't work your drive might end up undetected).
-In System tables you have the option of adding the serial number of your machine to the SMBIOS tables.
+You have the option of neutering the ME in the "Chipset" menu.
+In System tables you can add the serial number of your machine to the SMBIOS tables.
 The SN is usually found on a handwritten sticker attached to one of the RAM slots.

 Compile coreboot: ```make -j8```